 Mamai was born and raised in the northern frontier of Kenya and is a member of one of the most famous of Kenya's tribal groups, the Maasai.
 Not only will you have wonderful wildlife experiences with Mamai, but he also loves to share and interpret his personal insight into his fascinating Maasai culture.

-Mamai is married with three children and they live on a group ranch in the Laikipia area.
+Mamai is married with four children and they live on a group ranch in the Laikipia area.

 After completing secondary school, Mamai joined the Amboseli institute of Hotel and Travel where he graduated with a Diploma in Tour guiding and administration.
 For the past 14 years, Mamai has been involved in wildlife projects and tourism.
 He has worked with the Laikipia Predator Project, that focuses on the ecology and conservation of African Predators and the growing issue of Human & Wildlife Conflict.
 He also worked as a safari guide in the Loisaba Wilderness area for 5 and a half years, after which he moved to the famous Maasai Mara - Kenya's finest game viewing area.
 Here he worked as a guide at Kicheche Mara Camp.
 During his time in the Mara Mamai built up an amazing knowledge of the Reserve and knows it like the back of his hand.